JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2022-04-27-workmanager-crash.md

 - removes the `CrashUploadWorker`
 - renames the `CrashUploadWorker` to `CrashReportWorker`
+- moves the `CrashUploadWorker` to a new package

 We might get a `ClassNotFoundException` crash after installing the update!